Bachelor of Human Services (Child and Family Studies)

-USQ is currently seeking accreditation with the Australian Community Workers Association (ACWA).If you successfully complete a minimum of 400 hours of professional placement (fieldwork) courses you will be eligible to apply for ACWA accreditation.
-All students will attend a mandatory 3-day residential school as part of the ACWA accreditation requirement.
+The Bachelor of Human Services (Child and Family Studies) is accredited with the Australian Community Workers Association (ACWA).If you successfully complete a minimum of 400 hours of professional placement (fieldwork) courses you will be eligible to apply for ACWA accreditation.
+You will need to attend a mandatory 3-day residential school as part of the ACWA accreditation requirement.

 |Courses to be studied||Units|